Netrvin/cloudflare-colo-list/README.md

 # cloudflare-colo-list
-A list generated from Cloudflare Status containing colo codes and names
+A list containing Cloudflare colo codes and locations

 The list is regenerated daily